Tip: For convenience, expand the steps in this article and print it to refer to as you go through the verification process.

 Click Copy to copy your unique verification record.

-- In the Value/Answer/Destination field, paste the verification record you copied in step 1.
+- In the Value field, paste the entire verification record that you copied in Step 1.

-Scroll to the bottom of the page and click Verify my domain.
+Click Continue, then scroll to the bottom of the next page.
+Click Verify my domain.